ryf1123/cpp-Compiler-for-Pascal-by-Python/README.md

-# CPP: Compiler for Pascal by Python
+# CPP: Compiler for Pascal in Python

 > I would like to deliever heartfelt thanks for every contributor of our team.:clap::clap::clap: It is by our joint effors that we are bringing what was originally impossible into reality.
 Good luck to your finals.
 Keep calm and carry on.😎